 Dr. Andrew Eyre is an attending physician at Brigham and Women’s Hospital in Boston and an instructor in emergency medicine at Harvard Medical School.
 After graduating from the University of Vermont’s medical school and completing a residency in emergency medicine, Dr. Eyre pursued postdoctoral training in medical simulation at Brigham and Women’s STRATUS Center, one of the nation’s premier simulation facilities, and earned his degree in Health Professions Education from Massachusetts General Hospital.

 EXPLO has a long-running partnership with Dr. Eyre.
 As an undergraduate at Williams College, Dr. Eyre worked at EXPLO in the summers from 2004 to 2006, teaching courses in dissection and EMT training while also serving as an RA for a hall of seventh grade boys.

 He came back to EXPLO as an advisor for the Emergency Medicine Focus Program, which introduces students entering grades 6+7 to many roles in emergency medical intervention.
 Dr. Eyre comes to campus to speak with students about being an emergency room physician, and hosts students on trips to the STRATUS simulation center at Brigham and Women's Hospital.

-Currently, Dr. Eyre is collaborating with the EXPLO curriculum team for a new Medical Rounds Focus Program for students entering grades 8-10.
+Currently, Dr. Eyre is collaborating with the EXPLO curriculum team for a new Medical Rounds Focus Program for students entering grades 8-10, part of our Medicine + Psychology Summer Programs.
 As a natural next step from the Emergency Medicine program, Medical Rounds students will apply foundational knowledge to specific case studies that Dr. Eyre has created especially for EXPLO.
 Here, he discusses the state of medical education, the new program, and why early exposure to the medical field is an advantage for young students.

 Our interview with Dr. Eyre has been condensed and lightly edited.